nginx/unit-docs/source/installation.rst

       `Remi's RPM repository
       <https://blog.remirepo.net/post/2019/01/14/PHP-with-the-NGINX-unit-application-server>`_,
-      which hosts the latest versions of the PHP stack for CentOS, Fedora, and RHEL, also has the base Unit package and the PHP modules.
+      which hosts the latest versions of the PHP stack for CentOS, Fedora, and RHEL, also has the core Unit package and the PHP modules.

       To use Remi's versions of Unit packages, configure `Remi's RPM repo
       <https://blog.remirepo.net/pages/Config-en>`_ first.
 Remi's PHP language
-      modules are also compatible with the base Unit package from :ref:`our own repository <installation-precomp-pkgs>`.
+      modules are also compatible with the core Unit package from :ref:`our own repository <installation-precomp-pkgs>`.

       Next, install Unit and the PHP modules you want: